Applied Materials, Inc. (NASDAQ:AMAT) Shares Acquired by Eagle Capital Management LLC

 Analyst Ratings Changes

 Several equities research analysts recently commented on the company.
-Sanford C. Bernstein increased their price target on Applied Materials from $150.00 to $175.00 and gave the company an “outperform” rating in a report on Friday, August 18th.
-Citigroup increased their price target on Applied Materials from $160.00 to $170.00 and gave the company a “buy” rating in a report on Friday, July 14th.
-Wolfe Research initiated coverage on Applied Materials in a research report on Thursday, September 14th.
-They issued an “outperform” rating and a $185.00 target price on the stock.
-Mizuho reiterated a “buy” rating and set a $158.00 price target on shares of Applied Materials in a report on Friday, September 15th.
-Finally, B. Riley increased their price target on Applied Materials from $150.00 to $175.00 in a report on Monday, July 17th.
-One research analyst has rated the stock with a sell rating, eight have given a hold rating and twenty-two have given a buy rating to the company.
-Based on data from MarketBeat, Applied Materials presently has an average rating of “Moderate Buy” and a consensus price target of $152.44.
+TD Cowen increased their price target on Applied Materials from $150.00 to $160.00 and gave the company an “outperform” rating in a report on Friday, August 18th.
+B. Riley increased their price target on Applied Materials from $150.00 to $175.00 in a report on Monday, July 17th.
+Redburn Partners initiated coverage on Applied Materials in a research report on Tuesday, June 13th.
+They issued a “neutral” rating on the stock.
+Sanford C. Bernstein increased their price target on Applied Materials from $150.00 to $175.00 and gave the stock an “outperform” rating in a report on Friday, August 18th.
+Finally, New Street Research cut Applied Materials from a “buy” rating to a “neutral” rating in a report on Friday, June 16th.
+One investment analyst has rated the stock with a sell rating, eight have given a hold rating and twenty-two have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, Applied Materials presently has an average rating of “Moderate Buy” and an average price target of $152.44.

 Applied Materials Price Performance

 Applied Materials (NASDAQ:AMAT – Get Free Report) last issued its earnings results on Thursday, August 17th.
 The manufacturing equipment provider reported $1.90 earnings per share for the quarter, topping the consensus estimate of $1.74 by $0.16.
 Applied Materials had a return on equity of 49.29% and a net margin of 24.27%.
 The business had revenue of $6.43 billion for the quarter, compared to analyst estimates of $6.15 billion.
 During the same quarter last year, the company earned $1.94 EPS.
 The business’s quarterly revenue was down 1.5% on a year-over-year basis.
-As a group, equities research analysts forecast that Applied Materials, Inc. will post 7.9 EPS for the current fiscal year.
+Analysts anticipate that Applied Materials, Inc. will post 7.9 earnings per share for the current fiscal year.

 Applied Materials Dividend Announcement